Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 10. Vinegar

 Mix one cup of household vinegar with a gallon of water to water these plants.
-Give them a dose once every three months.
+You can do this once every three months.

-A low pH can harm plants that thrive in highly acidic soil.
-Just be sure to test your soil before altering the pH.
+A low pH can harm plants that prefer neutral or alkaline soil conditions.
+Always test your soil before altering its pH.

 11. Epsom Salt